Protect Your Rights With Field Sobriety Testing Defense

 - Improper test conditions – These tests should be performed on level, relatively flat, dry and smooth surfaces.
 Weather conditions such as rain, snow or ice can make it difficult to perform the one-leg stand test or the walk-and-turn test.
 If the pavement is uneven, it will be difficult to determine if an individual has been drinking or not.

 Retain Legal Services From Our West Chester DUI Defense Lawyers

-If you have been arrested after participating any one of these field sobriety tests, it’s imperative to seek legal representation from an experienced DUI attorney.
-At The Meadows Law Firm, our Butler County and Southwest Ohio DUI defense lawyers understand how subjective these tests are.
+If you have been arrested after participating in any one of these field sobriety tests, it’s imperative to seek legal representation from an experienced DUI attorney.
+At the Meadows Law Firm, our Butler County and Southwest Ohio DUI defense lawyers understand how subjective these tests are.
 With over 45 years of collective experience, we are committed to protecting your rights and your reputation.

 Contact our firm today to schedule your free initial consultation.